MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-periodic-system-updates.md

 As part of the hardening strategy, Defender for Cloud assesses machines to check that the latest system updates are installed, and issues security recommendations if they're not.

 > [!NOTE]
-> - Azure Update Manager is used to collect information about missing machine updates.
+> - Information about missing machine updates is now gathered using [Azure Update Manager](/azure/update-manager/overview?branch=main).
 > - The Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) method to gather data, has been [deprecated in August 2024](prepare-deprecation-log-analytics-mma-agent.md).

 ## Prerequisites